Depressed friends helping friends with depression?

 - Listen instead of giving advice.
-Express your concern and ask plenty of questions, but do not attempt to diagnose or design a treatment plan for your friend.
+Express your concern and ask questions, but try not to attempt to diagnose or fix your friend’s problems.

 - Express empathy and reinforce the point that your friend is not alone.
-Let her or him know that you care.
+Let them know that you care.
 Some example phrases may include “I’m here for you” and “I may not understand your pain, but I can offer my support.”

 - Research and refer.
 Individuals experiencing depression often feel exhausted and unmotivated, which makes it difficult for them to seek treatment.
-Help your friend by researching local counselors, therapists, psychologists, and psychiatrists who specialize in depression.
-You can help your friend schedule the appointment or even accompany her or him to the visit.
+You could help your friend by researching local therapists, psychologists, and psychiatrists who specialize in depression.
+You might also help your friend schedule the appointment or even accompany them to the visit if they want.

 - Pitch in.
-As long as your friend is in a depressive state, s/he may find it difficult to complete necessary and seemingly easy tasks.
-Offer to help around the house or drive your friend to appointments.
+When your friend is in a depressive state, they may find it difficult to complete necessary and seemingly easy tasks.
+Lend a hand by offering to help around the house or driving your friend to appointments.

 - Get moving.
-Research has shown that healthy habits such as regular physical activity help to reduce symptoms of depression.
+Research shows that regular physical activity may reduce symptoms of depression.
 Going on walks or attending yoga classes together may help relieve some of your friend’s symptoms.
 Check out the Go Ask Alice!
 Fitness archives for more information on ways to get moving.

-There are lots of questions about depression in the Go Ask Alice! archives that you may look over and think about.
+There are lots of questions about depression in the Go Ask Alice!
+Blues & Depression archives that you may look over and think about.
 If you’re keen on talking with a mental health professional, check out Finding low-cost counseling in the Go Ask Alice! archives for tips on locating someone in your area.